 I'm sharing about this because I've used this visualization a few times now, and felt very positive effects.
 At first I felt a little guilty about this-- as if I was building protection against someone.
 But actually, it is simply for me, in support of me and my own energy.
 Rather than feeling this shield as a barrier between me and the person I'm interacting with, I walk into the situation feeling whole and safe already.
 This allows me to interact fully and warmly, without holding back for fear of being overtaken or attacked.
 It has me feeling self-assured so that there isn't a need for defensiveness.
 So this protection for me, this engaging of my own sense of agency and sufficiency, helps improve my relationships, rather than setting up a wall.
 "Good fences make good neighbors."
 Robert Frost might not agree, but that's ok. ;)

 Here's how I've been using this: In my formal meditation practice, I have been leaning toward compassion for others and self-compassion.
 I've been doing this on my own mostly in the morning, or listening to guided meditations by Dr. Christopher Germer and Dr. Kristen Neff.
-Then, before I leave for a meeting or other interaction, or in the car when I'm parked, I spend a few minutes with a meditation that I wrote:
+Then, before I leave for a meeting or other interaction, or in the car when I'm parked, I spend a few minutes with a meditation that I wrote (audio below):

 Breathing in and breathing out.